-The Bug Plate Grade 7 Subject Area Ideas for Educators TARGETED QUESTIONS Develop robust classroom dialogues around what is seen and heard in the video.
-Students are encouraged to activate their prior knowledge and apply it to the conversation.
-By prompting the use of higher-order thinking skills, students analyze and evaluate.
-Ask Students:
+"The Bug Plate" Grade 7 Subject Area Ideas for Educators

+TARGETED QUESTIONS

+Use this video as a tool to spark classroom discussions.
+Encourage students to activate their prior knowledge and apply it to the conversation.
+Experiences with art can help students draw upon critical and creative thinking skills to practice analyzing, evaluating, and imagining across disciplines.

-"Why do you think the painter, Johann Zacharias Quast, used the specific elements of art that he did (color, form, line, shape, space, texture, value) to convey a desired effect?
-What might his artistic choices say about the time and society he was living in?"
+"Why do you think the painter, Johann Zacharias Quast, used the specific elements of art that he did (color, form, line, shape, space, texture, value) and what effect does each have?
+What visual qualities does Quast's plate have in common with the other example of insect porcelain shown in the video?
+Why might there be these similarities?"

 Linked to Standard: Grades 7-8.
 Visual Arts.
 Responding.
 7. Perceive and analyze artistic work.
 Analyze elements of a work that are indicative of the historical or cultural context in which it was created.
-(7-8.V.R.07) Ask students:
+(7-8.V.R.07)

-"How do you think the painter, Johann Zacharias Quast, was influenced by the culture in which he was living, and how does that translate to the artwork The Bug Plate?"
+"How do you think the painter, Johann Zacharias Quast, was influenced by the culture in which he was living, and how might that be reflected in 'The Bug Plate'?"

 Linked to Standard: Grades 7-8.
 Visual Arts.
 Responding.
 8. Interpret intent and meaning in artistic work.
 Explain how an artistic work was influenced by the culture or historical context in which it was created.
-(7-8.V.R.08) Ask Students:
+(7-8.V.R.08)

-"Ask students: Study the insects and arachnids on The Bug Plate.
+"Study the insects and arachnids on this plate.
 What features do you see that might increase successful survival and reproduction for any of these animals?
 How?"

 Linked to Standard: Grade 7.
 Life Science.
 MS-LS1-4.
 Construct an explanation based on evidence for how characteristic animal behaviors and specialized plant structures increase the probability of successful reproduction of animals and plants.
-Ask Students: